heid-lab/motsart/docs/pipeline/paper-reproduction.md

 Before running, adjust script variables (`RESULTS_FOLDER`, `RXN_CSV`, `OUT_DIR`, split ratios) to your paths.
 Then on the GPU cluster, fine-tune the model on the data and generate samples for the test set.

-## Phase C: Import Model-Generated TS Samples
+## Phase C: Import model-generated TS samples

 Run: